jhhtaylor/drools-formatter/README.md

 - Format the entire document with `Ctrl+Shift+I` or `Format Document` command.
 - Format the selected lines with `Ctrl+K Ctrl+F` or `Format Selection`.

 The formatter follows the basic layout in the Drools reference documentation.
-Rule attributes are indented two spaces beneath the `rule` line, while conditions and actions under `when` and `then` are indented four spaces.
-Blocks are closed with `end` at the start of the line.
+Lines beginning with `rule` and `end` are flush with the left margin.
+Any attributes between the `rule` line and the `when` block are indented two spaces.
+The `when` and `then` keywords start at the left margin, and their contents are indented four spaces.
+Blocks are closed with `end` at column zero.

 ## Development